 Great fins for money!
 Dual rubber compound foot pockets come with polypropylene blades for comfort and performance but with the option to upgrade later.

 The thermo-rubber foot pockets have two different hardness for the best comfort and performance with anti-slip patterns on the heel.
 The green part offers soft and comfortable contact with the ankle and toes, while the harder black part transmits power from the leg to the blade without dispersion.
 Using Sporasub Spitfire fins helps to eliminate skidding with water rails and greatly improves performance.

 Tip: Sporasub designed a model, especially for women with narrow feet named Sporasub Spitfire in the size of 37-39.

 CRESSI GARA MODULAR

-The Cressi Gara Modular is one of the best entry-level freediving fins available on the market today with comfortable, great fitting foot pocket and blade upgrade options.
-To be honest, Gara Modular is a more advanced fin, but thanks to its great price we highly recommend for beginner freedivers too.
+The Cressi Gara Modular is one of the best entry-level freediving fins available on the market today with comfortable, great-fitting foot pocket and blade upgrade options.
+To be honest, the Gara Modular is a more advanced fin, but thanks to its great price we highly recommend it for beginner freedivers too.

 Note: The Cressi Gara Modular foot pocket is wider than the other Gara models.
-Manufacturer recommends to use it with neoprene socks for the best fit.
+The manufacturer recommends using it with neoprene socks for the best fit.
 Freedivers advise buying one size smaller.

 Inexpensive modular fins designed for narrow feet, available in small sizes too.
 The foot pockets are made of thermoplastic rubber with dual material density for maximum comfort and performance.
 The normal plastic blades are relatively soft, with a focus on flexibility and reactivity.
 Highly recommended entry-level freediving fins for those who spend longer time swimming on the surface.
 As you progress, you can change the blades to Camo or upgrade to fibrex/Motus Carbon.
 Also, most commercial blades from other brands fit the Seac Motus foot pocket.